-The above protocol allows to achieve reproducible DNA deposition due to several advantages.
+The above protocol allows us to achieve reproducible DNA deposition due to several advantages.
 DNA molecules have the time to adsorb on the surface before they undergo the force of the meniscus during the drying of the sample, hence they are attached in a state where they are not overstretched and keep their natural persistence length.
-Two AFM images from different samples are shown on Fig. 3, in both cases AFM shows long molecules undulating on a clean substrate with very little contamination.
+Two AFM images from different samples are shown in Fig. 3, in both cases AFM shows long molecules undulating on a clean substrate with very little contamination.
 This deposition experiment allows us to check that our DNA solution has the right concentration and is not contaminated by undesired chemical substances.

 The measured height of DNA is around 0.7 nm, which contrasts with measurements of DNA height on mica in liquid AFM cells where height around 2 nm can be observed [24].
 Several explanations can be put forward to explain this discrepancy.
 It is possible that a water hydration layer forms near the DNA molecules reducing the apparent height of the molecules.
+The structure of the water layers adjacent to an interface is highly complex and may display solid-like properties [30].
 Another hypothesis is that DNA may be strongly denaturated by the strong interaction with the surface when the sample is dry, which can create a transition from B-DNA to A-DNA.
 However we note that there is no significant difference in DNA diameter for A and B forms of DNA [29].

-For overstretched molecules a transition to the Pauling's P-DNA form is possible and the molecule thickness may indeed be close to a nanometer since the phosphate backbones are tightly interwound and the bases are exposed to the exterior of the molecule [30].
+For overstretched molecules a transition to the Pauling's P-DNA form is possible and the molecule thickness may indeed be close to a nanometer since the phosphate backbones are tightly interwound and the bases are exposed to the exterior of the molecule [31].
 After deposition of DNA we check that the molecules absorbed on the substrate have a persistence length close to their natural persistence length in solution.
-This ensures that we apply a very limited strain on the molecules and transition to P-DNA form seems unlikely in most of our experiments (see Fig. 3 for undulating molecules, examples of overstretched molecules are shown on Fig. 4).
+This ensures that we apply a very limited strain on the molecules and transition to P-DNA form seems unlikely in most of our experiments (see Fig. 3 for undulating molecules).
+Some examples of overstretched molecules are shown in Fig. 4, their contour length, determined from the AFM images, exceed 16 m.